 ACCESSIBILITY POLICIES AND PLAN

-This Accessibility Plan outlines policies and actions that YM Inc. (Sales), (hereafter referred to as the Company), will put in place to improve opportunities for people with disabilities.
+This Accessibility Plan outlines policies and actions that Suzy’s Inc. will put in place to improve opportunities for people with disabilities.
 This Plan will be reviewed at minimum every 5 years.

 STATEMENT OF COMMITMENT